ktekinay/M_Crypto/README.md

 Create an object for the type of encryption you want and optionally specify the key and padding.
 Each can be set later if desired with `SetKey` and `PaddingMethod` respectively.

-Each type of encryption defaults to a certain padding.
-With Blowfish, the default is NullsWithCount.
-For AES, it is PKCS.
+Each type of encryption defaults to a PKCS.

 With Blowfish, padding defaults to NullsWithCount.
 Example: